 Distance courses are delivered entirely online through innovative, easy to use Internet technologies.
 Participants draw upon web resources as well as more traditional print media, while using online discussion groups and drop boxes to work towards the electronic submission of assignments.
 Prior to the beginning of each course, students are provided with a list of resources including textbooks and/or online readings, plus a detailed course schedule.
 Learning activities and assignments are designed to allow participants to identify the practical applications of the course content and to work with others to construct both a personal and shared meaning from their experiences.

 Each course requires a level of effort of approximately 10-15 hours per week.
 This varies from student to student and becomes easier as students familiarize themselves with Royal Roads University's distance learning technologies, and learn how to work effectively with team members in a virtual setting.
+Students are required to engage with the course content and contribute academically to enhance cohort learning through posts, discussion topics and required course activities.

-Declaring MAHEAL Specialization in International Education
+Declaring MAHEAL Specialization

-Students have the option of choosing a Specialization in International Education during the two week online program introductory session, this enables students to learn more about the program and the specialization prior to declaring their stream.
+Students have the option of choosing a Specialization Business Development in International Education during the two week online program introductory session, this enables students to learn more about the program and the specialization prior to declaring their stream.

 MAHEAL Program Completion Options